What is Dyslexia?

 The cause of dyslexia is believed to involve both genetic and environmental factors.
 Some cases run in families.
 It often occurs in people with ADHD and is associated with similar difficulties with numbers (dyscalculia).
 It may begin in adulthood as the result of a traumatic brain injury, stroke or dementia.
 The underlying mechanisms are problems within the brain’s language processing.
 Dyslexia is diagnosed through a series of tests of memory, spelling, vision, and reading skills.
 Dyslexia differs from reading difficulties caused by insufficient teaching, or hearing/vision problems.

-The Neuro-development of Words, or NOW!, (www.nowprograms.com) Company provides research-based programs to prevent or improve learning difficulties and enrich language skills for children and adults.
+Neuro-development of Words (NOW!) provides research-based programs to prevent or improve learning difficulties and enrich language skills for children and adults.
 Their programs are designed for easy implementation in classrooms, small groups, or one-on-one settings.
 Their programs have also helped private medical clinics that specialize in improving reading, spelling, writing, comprehension, memory, reason/problem-solving, language, and speech difficulties.